Ellyse Perry, Ben Stokes named Wisden Almanack’s Leading Cricketers of 2019

 Australia’s Ellyse Perry England’s Ben Stokes were named the Leading Cricketers of 2019 by Wisden Almanack on Wednesday.

 Having previously won in 2016, Perry became the first woman to claim the award twice.
+The star Australian all-rounder reclaimed the title from India’s opening batter Smriti Mandhana.

 Stokes, on the other hand, became the first English cricketer to receive the honour since Andrew Flintoff in 2005.
+The 28-year-old ended Virat Kohli’s three-year reign at the top after playing a starring role in England’s World Cup win last year.

 Andre Russell was named the T20 Leading Cricketer in the World.
 In 2019, the West Indies all-rounder took 46 wickets and scored 1,080 runs in T20 matches.